-As a guest artist, Radway is available for master classes and choreographic residencies, and has taught and set new work in the past on MiXt Co.
+As a guest artist, Radway is available for master classes and choreographic residencies, and has taught and set new work in the past on the Douglas Anderson School of the Arts (Jacksonville, FL), MiXt Co.
 (Greenwich, CT), DragonFly Dance Experiment (Annapolis, MD), Lock Haven University (Lock Haven, PA), Evolve Dance (Tarrytown, NY), Greenwich Academy (Greenwich, CT), Arundel High School (Anne Arundel, MD), and Oldfields School (Gambrillis, MD).
 Radway is currently collaborating on a trio of dance-horror films as part of fat pigeon alongside Carlton Cyrus Ward (Third Rail Projects and Phantom Limb) and Joel Marsh Garland (Orange is the New Black).
-Their first installment, 219 Gates, was released in late 2013 and received a Claw Award for Best Editing at the 2014 Terror Film Festival and will be screened as part of the 2016 Philadelphia Screendance Festival this February.
+Their first installment, 219 Gates, was released in late 2013 and received a Claw Award for Best Editing at the 2014 Terror Film Festival.

 As a performer, Radway has had the pleasure of working professionally with the Kevin Wynn Collection, Heidi Latsky Dance, Ezra Caldwell, Incidents Physical Theater, MariaColacoDance, and Leanne Schmidt and Company.
 She holds a BA in Dance Performance and Choreography from Goucher College in Baltimore, MD, and has worked primarily in arts administration since 2002.
-Radway was a finalist for the Arts Management Fellowship program at The Kennedy Center for the Performing Arts in Washington, D.C., and is currently the Operations Manager at Triskelion Arts in Brooklyn, NY.
+Radway was a finalist for the Arts Management Fellowship program at The Kennedy Center for the Performing Arts in Washington, D.C.

 About the Performers

-Leonides Arpon, Tim Chester, Maureen Damaso, Liza Domnitz, Maria Colaco, April Dayok, Nicole Durfee, Rachel Fachner, Meredith Fages, Sarah Foster, Jessica Goldberg, Gorgas, Kim Goss, Ayelet Haran, Laura Henry, Kathryn Holmes Marshall, Danica Kalemdaroglu, Lindsey Kelley, Alden LaPaglia, Mark Lindberg, Kate Martel, Meghan McCoy, Erica Moshman, Jessi Patz, Amy Rance, Meghan Schardt, Heather N. Seagraves, Alexis Silver, Meryl Thurston, Diane Tomasi, Carlton Ward, and Amanda Wentworth
+Leonides Arpon, Jesse Barnett, Tim Chester, Maria Colaco, Maureen Damaso, April Dayok, Liza Domnitz, Nicole Durfee, Joshua Dutton-Reaver, Rachel Fachner, Meredith Fages, Sarah Foster, Dave Glista, Jessica Goldberg, Gorgas, Kim Goss, Ayelet Haran, Laura Henry, Kathryn Holmes Marshall, Danica Kalemdaroglu, Lindsey Kelley, Alden LaPaglia, Mark Lindberg, Mary Madsen, Kate Martel, Meghan McCoy, Erica Moshman, Jessi Patz, Amy Rance, Meghan Schardt, Leanne Schmidt, Heather N. Seagraves, Alexis Silver, Meryl Thurston, Diane Tomasi, Niko Tsocanos, Carlton Ward, and Amanda Wentworth